haxsaw/hikaru/docs/introduction.rst

   - YAML itself is just a markup language; for Kubernetes, it provides structure and agree-upon semantics to data that the Kubernetes system uses to perform its tasks.
 But that data often has value in a variety of other enterprise processes such as affirming standards compliance, audit, and security review.
 YAML in and of itself provides no automated access to this data; some other agent must become involved to extract this data for other purposes.
   - Kubernetes YAML is quite rich, with hundreds of objects and many fields.
 Authoring these files correctly requires some kind of additional support, lots of referring back to reference docs, copying chunks of existing YAML, or an encyclopedic knowledge of the API.

 A number of solutions exist for these issues, but each entails different tooling.
-What hikaru strives for is providing an alternative representational mechanism that can help resolve these issues, still be rendered, as YAML for existing tooling, and enables other uses due to the fact that the representation itself is in Python.
+What Hikaru strives for is providing an alternative representational mechanism that can help resolve these issues, still be rendered, as YAML for existing tooling, and enables other uses due to the fact that the representation itself is in Python.